Looking for the job post audit or my free LLM prompt guide? Scroll to the bottom of the page!

 Who Is Better At Writing Job Posts - AI Or Humans?

-I knew some ways AI can be great, but I learned other things by seeing them in contrast with student samples from my own training, where I taught them what good means and how to generate that content themselves.
+I learned a lot by seeing them in contrast with student samples from my own training, where I taught them what good means and how to generate that content themselves.

-Knowing this, I recommend a process that teaches recruiters how to write a job post first, then integrates AI into stages for optimization where it can be most impactful.
+Knowing this, I recommend a process that teaches recruiters how to write a job post first, then integrates AI prompting (get my favorites below!) and tools into stages for optimization where it can be most impactful.
 For example, doing a job title analysis before intake with AI then using simple meeting summary AI after the intake meeting to generate the first draft of bullets from the conversation.
 No HR tech required.

 Oh, and never let LinkedIn write your company description.
 If you ever see this company description online, know this is a cry for help.
 Save me.